iamalbertly/PluctMobileApp/context.md

 - **Unified Testing** ✅ - Consolidated duplicate test logic into single source of truth
 - **Database Optimization** ✅ - Simplified entity definitions
 - **Naming Convention** ✅ - Consistent Pluct-[ParentScope]-[ChildScope]-[CoreResponsibility] format
+- **Automatic Deployment** ✅ - Orchestrator detects and deploys latest builds automatically

+### ❌ **REMAINING ISSUE: MODAL BOTTOM SHEET NOT STAYING VISIBLE**
 **CONFIRMED**: The Choice Engine with all enhancements is working as designed!
-The capture sheet displays correctly when users share content to Pluct.
+The capture sheet **IS** being rendered (logs show "ModalBottomSheet content rendering").

+**ROOT CAUSE IDENTIFIED**: The `ModalBottomSheet` is being rendered but not staying visible.
+The logs show:
+- "CaptureInsightSheet: Rendering capture sheet for URL" ✅
+- "ModalBottomSheet content rendering" ✅
+- BUT the screen shows the launcher instead of the app ❌

+**POSSIBLE CAUSES**:
+1. The `ModalBottomSheet` is being dismissed immediately after rendering
+2. The app is going to background when ShareIngestActivity finishes
+3. The bottom sheet state is not properly managed
+4. There may be an issue with Compose's modal bottom sheet lifecycle

+**WORKAROUND ATTEMPTED**: Removed `FLAG_ACTIVITY_NEW_TASK` from intent flags to keep app in foreground - no effect.

+**NEXT INVESTIGATION**:
+1. Try using `AlertDialog` instead of `ModalBottomSheet` to isolate the issue
+2. Add lifecycle logging to track activity state changes
+3. Check if the bottom sheet is being dismissed by swipe gestures
+4. Verify if there's a timing issue with when the sheet is shown

 ## Required Fixes
 1. **Fix Capture Sheet Rendering**: The CaptureInsightSheet composable is not being displayed